ychhatre/split/README.md

 ### Backend Deployment on Render

-1. **Use Your Supabase Database**
+1. **Set Up Production Supabase Database**
-   - Use the same Supabase project (or create a separate production project)
+   - Create a Supabase project at [Supabase](https://supabase.com)
-   - Get the connection string from Settings → Database → Connection String
+   - Go to Settings → Database → Connection String
-   - For production, you can use either Direct or Pooler connection
+   - Copy the connection string (use Transaction or Session pooler for production)

+2. **Set Up GitHub Secrets for Auto-Migrations**
+   - Go to your GitHub repo → Settings → Secrets and variables → Actions
+   - Add secret: `DATABASE_URL` with your Supabase connection string
+   - New migrations will automatically run when pushed to `main`

-2. **Deploy to Render**
+3. **Deploy to Render**
    - Go to [Render Dashboard](https://dashboard.render.com)
    - Click "New" → "Web Service"
    - Connect your GitHub repository